 Artisanal bakeries, restaurants, independent retailers selling niche and unique products, and many more businesses have recently been left with no option but to close their doors for more than a trading quarter.
-In response, many rapidly adapted, providing consumers with the opportunity to purchase their wares online for the first time.
+In response, many rapidly adapted their business models, providing consumers with the opportunity to purchase their products online for the first time.

 Ecommerce – already offered by the majority of retailers and widely used by consumers prior to lockdown – has been transformed from a convenience into an essential offering throughout this period.
-It has and continues to be the only way that many of society’s most vulnerable individuals can access goods or services.
+It has and continues to be the only way that many of society’s most vulnerable individuals can access goods or services through an online store.

 Offering valuable content to users via a website is another economical way of driving web users to your online properties.
 Again, if you do not have a website, you can simply share the content on social media platforms.
 If you owned a deli, for example, you could showcase an item by providing users with a recipe featuring it.
 Independent fashion retailers could provide articles on the season’s colours or other trends along with images of their relevant offerings.